Skip to content

 Tauri’s updater needs a signature to verify that the update is from a trusted source.
 This cannot be disabled.

-To sign your updates you need two things:
+To sign your updates you need two keys:

 2. The private key, which is used to sign your installer files.
 You should NEVER share this key with anyone.
 Also, if you lose this key you will NOT be able to publish new updates to the users that have the app already installed.
 It is important to store this key in a safe place!

 To generate the keys the Tauri CLI provides the signer generate command.
-On Linux you can run this to create the keys in the home folder:
+You can run this to create the keys in the home folder:

 npm run tauri signer generate -- -w ~/.tauri/myapp.key